Graphics, Artwork and Logos

 Artwork for logos and graphic images fall into two main groupings -

 - Raster, bitmap type files (eg.: jpg, bmp, png) - these are commonly photographic type images made up of geometrically shaped pixels.
 The higher the resolution, the better quality the image and the smaller the pixel size.
-These files are suited to printing - vinyl signs with photographic images.
-They are not useful for engraving or casting purposes or for cut vinyl graphics.
+These files are suited to printing.
+They are not suitable for engraving or casting purposes or for cut vinyl graphics.

-- Vector (curves/lines) (eg.: ai, eps, ps, pdf, cdr) files generally produced on "professional" graphics software these files are shapes formed by lines and are re-sizable to any size without affecting the image quality.
+- Vector (curves/lines) (eg.: ai, eps, cdr, ps, pdf* see note below) files generally produced on "professional" graphics software these files are shapes formed by lines and are re-sizable to any size without affecting the image quality.
 They can look like photographic images but the format is different.
 Generally, all files for engraving and casting and for cut vinyl graphics graphics must be vector images.